Jessica Campbell (ice hockey)

-Jessica Eve Campbell (born June 24, 1992) is a Canadian professional ice hockey coach and former player who is the assistant coach for the Seattle Kraken of the National Hockey League (NHL).
-She is the first female coach in the NHL.
+Jessica Eve Campbell (born June 24, 1992) is a Canadian professional ice hockey coach and former player.
+As of 2026, she is manager of player development for the New Jersey Devils.

 During her playing career, Campbell played for the Canadian women's national team.
 She made her debut playing with the Canadian national team at the 2014 4 Nations Cup and won a silver medal with the team at the 2015 IIHF Women's World Championship.

 Her professional career was played in the Canadian Women's Hockey League (CWHL) with the Calgary Inferno and in the Swedish Damettan with the Malmö Redhawks.
+Campbell later became the first female assistant coach in the National Hockey League (NHL).

 Playing career

 Early career

 Campbell was a three-year member of Team Saskatchewan, twice serving as team captain.
 She represented Saskatchewan at the National Women's Under-18 Championship in 2007, as the team finished fifth overall.
 She won a gold medal at Saskatchewan provincials with the Melville Millionaires in 2006.
 In 2007, she competed in the Mac's Midget Tournament with the Melville Prairie Fire.
 She participated for Saskatchewan at the 2008 National Women's Under-18 Championship and placed fifth again.
 The following year, she played for Saskatchewan at the 2009 National Women's Under-18 and led the team to a seventh-place finish.
 Of note, Campbell led Melville in scoring in 2006-07 and 2007–08.

 She was also part of Hockey Canada's Pursuit of Excellence team.
 She captained Pursuit of Excellence in 2008–09 and 2009–10.
 She won a silver medal at the Kamloops International Bantam Ice Hockey Tournament with Pursuit of Excellence in 2009, where she was recognized as top forward and tournament MVP.
 In 2009–10, she finished second in scoring and helped the Pursuit of Excellence win the 2010 Challenge Cup of the Junior Women's Hockey League (JWHL).
 In the 41 games she played with Pursuit of Excellence, she scored 57 goals and 47 assists for 104 points.